 Description

-As early as the 7th millennium BC, cultures in the Near East began to create organized settlements with well-developed religious and funerary practices.
-The Halaf culture of Anatolia (central Turkey) and northern Syria arose around 5000 BC and produced remarkable female figurines with distinctive fertility attributes.
+As early as the 7th millennium BCE, cultures in the Near East began to create organized settlements with well-developed religious and funerary practices.
+The Halaf culture of Anatolia (southern Turkey) and northern Mesopotamia is named for Tell Halaf in modern day Syria and is one example of such sophisticated early cultures.
+The Halaf culture flourished during the 6th millennium BCE and was notable for its ceramic productions, both its intricately painted pottery and remarkable female figurines.

 Results